 Scandinavian by Heritage - Nordic by Influence - Scottish by Design

-For over 30 years, Orkney has been welcoming Cruise Ships to its shores.
+For over 35 years, Orkney has been welcoming Cruise Ships to its shores.
 Such has been the growing popularity of Orkney as a Cruise Ship destination that it has become Scotland's favorites Cruise destination and the most popular cruise ship destination in the United Kingdom with an average of 80 ships calling annually carrying almost 80,000 passengers and 25,000 crew.
 Growth in Orkneys cruise industry has been exponential in the last five years with passenger numbers increasing by almost 300% and gross tonnage by the same percentage.
 It is Orkneys unique location for itineraries in Northern Europe, Scandinavia, Round Britain Cruises and to Greenland and Iceland, plus the fact that Kirkwall has Scotlandís longest commercial berth at Hatston measuring 285 meters with a 10.5 meter draft.

 Three main piers located at Kirkwall, Hatston just outside Kirkwall and Stromness, Orkneys second town all offer excellent berthing facilities for cruise ships with anchorage also popular in Kirkwall Bay.
 The berth at Hatston has been extended to 385 metres making Hatston pier Scotland's longest deep-water commercial berth.

 Variety is certainly key when it comes to shore excursion itineraries with a World Heritage site dating back to 3100BC which includes Skara Brae, a Stone Age Village (circa 3100BC), Maeshowe Chambered Cairn, The Ring of Brodgar (Orkneys own Stonehenge, circa 2000BC) and the Standing Stones of Stenness.